lreij/notes/z.md

 The Millionaire Fastlane: Crack the Code to Wealth and Live Rich for a Lifetime

 Tiny Experiments: How to Live Freely in a Goal-Obsessed World

+The Alchemy of Finance, Reading the Mind of the Market,  George Soros